webbedfooty/w07-d03-tic-tac-toe/readme.markdown

    board; make that solution more elegant and flexible.
 Then reflect on whether the added elegance makes the new solution better, and if so, in what ways might it be better?
+4. Make the game log work; each time a game is finished, a new `li` should be added to the end of the list with the outcome of the game.